zeropointnine/tts-audiobook-tool/README.md

 What's interesting about Oute TTS is that it does zero-shot voice cloning and that it outputs at 44khz, which is CD-quality audio, and quite unusual for a TTS model at the moment.

+Unlike older TTS schemes, generative TTS models can hallucinate or repeat sentences and phrases, so the app contains extra logic to mitigate inaccuracies within reason.

 TLDR usage instructions: (1) Assign a working project directory, (2) select a 15-second reference audio file for the voice cloning, (3) paste in some text, (4) start inferencing, and (5) ... be prepared to wait (that's the catch, lol).

 # Install